Kentucky County, Virginia

 Kentucky County, 1776–1780, as established by the Virginia General Assembly.

-Kentucky County (aka Kentucke County), later the District of Kentucky, was formed by the Commonwealth of Virginia from the western portion (beyond the Big Sandy River and Cumberland Mountains) of Fincastle County effective 1777.
+Kentucky County, also known as Kentucke County and the District of Kentucky, was the westernmost county in the commonwealth of Virginia from 1776 until it was admitted to the Union as the 15th state in 1792.

 The name of the county was taken from a Native American place name that came to be associated with a river in east central Kentucky, and gave the Kentucky River its name and eventually the U.S. state of Kentucky.
 During the almost four years of Kentucky County's existence, its seat of government was Harrodstown (then also known as Oldtown, later renamed Harrodsburg).

 The entire existence of Kentucky County was in the context of the Western theater of the American Revolutionary War.
 Except for the old French settlements in Illinois country, Kentucky was the western theater, and several major battles of the War occurred during its existence including the siege of Boonesborough, siege of Logan's Fort, and Bird's invasion of Kentucky.
 Other events include the invalidation of Transylvania Colony and the survey of Walker's Line, Kentucky's southern boundary.
 The Cherokee-American wars were initiated in Kentucky in 1776 by disgruntled Cherokee.
-General George Rogers Clark conducted his famous Illinois Campaign from his base at the Falls of the Ohio in 1778–79.
+General George Rogers Clark conducted his infamous Illinois Campaign from his base at the Falls of the Ohio in 1778–79.
 During its 4 years, the population of Kentucky County rose from about 300 to a little less than 1000 in 1780.